rust-lang/foundation-faq-2020/README.md

 | Dec 9th ([View in my timezone][dec9-session])   | 4-7am  | 7-10am | 12:00-15:00        | 5:30-8:30pm             | 8pm-11pm         |
 | Dec 11th ([View in my timezone][dec11-session]) | 10-1pm | 1-4pm  | 18:00-21:00        | 11:30pm-2:30am          | 2am-5am (Dec 12) |

-Starting on Dec 7th, this repo will be publicly readable, and will open for community members to open issues during the sessions.

 ## Live Broadcasts